-A successful parent Seminar was conducted in Term 1 in relation to cyber-safety, the College filtering software and parenting in the digital age.
+As is our custom, a parent Seminar was conducted in Term 1 in relation to cyber-safety, the College filtering software and parenting in the digital age.

 Parents and Friends Association

 The P&F Association chiefly operates to facilitate opportunities for parents and friends of the College to be involved in enriching the College Community.